Big Brother 5 (Bulgarian season): Adelina

-Adelina Banakieva-Ivanova "Adi" is from Sofia.
+Adelina Banakieva-Ivanova is from Sofia.
 She entered the House on Day 2. and was the fifth evicted on Day 24.

 Anita

 Anita Bolyarova is from Pleven.
 She entered the House on Day 1 and finished fourth in the finale on Day 26.

 Boris

 Boris Bratuhchev is from Burgas.
 He entered the House on Day 1 and was the third evicted on Day 15.

 Ekaterina

-Ekaterina Balabanova "Katya" is from Sofia.
+Ekaterina Balabanova is from Sofia.
 She entered the House on Day 1 and finished fifth in the finale on Day 26.

 Irena

 Irena Petrova is from Lukovit.
 She entered the House on Day 1 and was ejected on Day 17, after a fight with Silvia.

 Kiril

 Kiril Simeonov is from Varna.
 He entered the House on Day 1 and finished second in the finale on Day 26.

 Kristian

 Kristian Stoykov is from Pleven.
 He entered the House on Day 1 and was the first evicted on Day 8.